SKIP TO PAGE CONTENT Scroll to Top

 • Other services as needed

-The Office for Disability Services works closely with Texas Department of Rehabilitative and Assistive Services (DARS).
-Funds are also received from Carl Perkins Technical Vocational Grant for assistance with note-taking and tutoring services and sign language interpreting services.
+The Office for Disability Services works closely with Texas Workforce Commission Vocational Rehabilitation).
 The following policies and procedures were written to ensure compliance with state and national law and consistency of services.
 Policies and procedures may be occasionally updated to better serve students with disabilities and the College.

 Section 504 of the Rehabilitation Act of 1973 states that: